Frequently Asked Questions for Channel Plugins

 Most questions and issues can be resolved by reviewing the Plex Channels support documents at https://support.plex.tv/articles/#cat-channel-plugins.

 Where do I find Plex channel plugins to install?

 All Plex channel plugins are created by a community of volunteer developers.
 Channel plugins that are considered the most stable and are maintained and supported by the larger volunteer development community are offered through the Channel Directory.
 Make sure your Region Setting is correct, so that any Plex channel plugins offered that will not play in your region will only be listed in the Foreign (Region-Restricted) section.
 See Adding, Removing, and Updating a Channel

 There are also many channel plugins available from other sources like the Unsupported Appstore v2 channel, the Plex Channel Plugin forum, and/or Github.
 These channel plugins are considered unsupported channel plugins and are usually only maintained and supported by a single developer.
-Users should first consider the support options provided by the developer, as well as review the support thread (if the developer offers one) for any known limitations and issues, before choosing unsupported channel plugins.
+Users should first consider the support options provided by the developer, as well as review the support thread (if the developer offers one) and/or Github repository for any limitations/special instructions and whether it has known issues and is still actively maintained, before choosing an unsupported channel plugin.
 See How do I manually install a channel? and How do I get support for unsupported channels?.

 See Finding Plex Channels for more information on finding Plex channel plugins